marcelooliveira/certificacao-csharp-pt8-roteiro/Listings/Parte8-4.2.md

 if (imageOfDay.media_type != "image")
 {
-Messagec.Show(“It is not an image today"
+Messagec.Show("It is not an image today"
 ) ;
 return;
 }